FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Extract the data from MongoDB.
 Insert the data into Firestore using Native mode.

 Create a Bigtable instance, extract the data from MongoDB, and insert the data into Bigtable.
+(Correct!
+Bigtable is ideal for IoT, gives consistently sub-10ms latency, and can be used at a petabyte scale.)

 Extract the data from MongoDB, and insert the data into BigQuery.
 (Incorrect.
 BigQuery is used for Enterprise data warehouse and building reports and extracting insights.
 Bigtable meets the requirements for consistent low latency, scaling throughput seamlessly, and petabyte-scale.)